Canadian Martyrs: Background

-Jesuit missionaries worked among the Huron (Wendat), an Iroquoian-speaking people who occupied territory in the Georgian Bay area of Central Ontario.
-(They were not part of the Iroquois Confederacy, initially made up of five tribes south and east of the Great Lakes.)
-The area of their traditional territory is called Huronia.
-The Huron in this area were farmers, fishermen and traders who lived in villages surrounded by defensive wooden palisades for protection.
-Sainte-Marie among the Hurons was the headquarters for the French Jesuit Mission to the Huron Wendat people.
+Jesuit missionaries worked among the Wendat (Huron), an Iroquoian-speaking people who occupied territory in the Georgian Bay area of Central Ontario.
+The area of their traditional territory is called Huronia or Wendake.
+The Wendat in this area were farmers, fishermen and traders who lived in villages surrounded by defensive wooden palisades for protection.
+Sainte-Marie among the Hurons was the headquarters for the French Jesuit Mission to the Wendat people.

-By the late 1640s, the Jesuits believed they were making progress in their mission to the Huron, and claimed to have made many converts.
+By the late 1640s, the Jesuits believed they were making progress in their mission to the Wendat, and claimed to have made many converts.
 But, the priests were not universally trusted.
-Many Huron considered them to be malevolent shamans who brought death and disease wherever they travelled; after European contact, the Huron had suffered high fatalities in epidemics after 1634 of smallpox and other Eurasian infectious diseases.
+Many Wendat considered them to be malevolent shamans who brought death and disease wherever they travelled; after European contact, the Wendat had suffered high fatalities in epidemics after 1634 of smallpox and other Eurasian infectious diseases.

-The nations of the Iroquois Confederacy considered the Jesuits legitimate targets of their raids and warfare, as the missionaries were nominally allies of the Huron and French fur traders.
-Retaliating for French colonial attacks against the Iroquois was also a reason for their raids against the Huron and Jesuits.
+The traditional rivals of the Wendat were the Haudenosaunee (Iroquois), a confederacy of five nations located south and east of the Great Lakes.
+The nations of the Haudenosaunee Confederacy considered the Jesuits legitimate targets of their raids and warfare, as the missionaries were nominally allies of the Wendat and French fur traders.
+Retaliating for French colonial attacks against the Haudenosaunee was also a reason for their raids against the Wendat and Jesuits.

-In 1642, the Mohawk captured René Goupil, and Father Isaac Jogues, bringing them back to their village of Ossernenon south of the Mohawk River.
+In 1642, the Mohawk, one of the nations of the Haudenosaunee captured René Goupil, and Father Isaac Jogues, bringing them back to their village of Ossernenon south of the Mohawk River.
 They ritually tortured both men and killed Goupil.
 After several months of captivity, Jogues was ransomed by Dutch traders and the minister Johannes Megapolensis from New Netherland (later Albany).
 He returned for a time to France, but then sailed back to Quebec.
 In 1646 he and Jean de Lalande were killed during a visit to Ossernenon intended to achieve peace between the French and the Mohawk.

 Other Jesuit missionaries were killed by the Mohawk and martyred in the following years: Antoine Daniel (1648), Jean de Brébeuf (1649), Noël Chabanel (1649), Charles Garnier (1649), and Gabriel Lalemant (1649).
 All were canonized in 1930 as the Canadian Martyrs, also known as the North American Martyrs.